Our Mission

 • Strategic Partners

-From the future of work to climate mitigation to civic engagement to responsible tech to regenerative economics, we create spaces that connect educators with the causes they care about.
+From the future of work to climate mitigation, from civic engagement to responsible tech and regenerative economics, we create spaces that connect educators with the causes they care about.
 We partner with organizations and translate impactful ideas for the education space.
 By bridging organizations and teachers, we spark the collective action needed to create systems change.

 Meet the Team